nesaro/pydsl/README.md

 DESCRIPTION
 ===========

-pydsl is a language workbench written in python
+pydsl is a language library written in python
-The main idea is to allow an easy way to define, use and combine DSLs to create programs.
+The main idea is to allow an easy way to define, use and combine DSLs to create programs and provide tools around them.

 pydsl support several grammar specification formats:
  * regular expressions